 CAT Syllabus Tools

-If you haven’t done so already, you should bookmark the CAT Syllabus page.
-On this page you will find links to four specific tools that will help save you time and improve your syllabi:
+If you haven’t done so already, you should bookmark the CAT Resources page.
+On this page you will find links to tools that will help save you time and improve your syllabi:

 - Syllabus Date Generator: Do you spend a ridiculous amount of time looking up calendar dates so that you can create an accurate schedule for your specific course?
 If so, you will appreciate the Syllabus Date Generator designed by my friend Caleb McDaniel (yes, that’s right, he won a Pulitzer AND invented this brilliant little machine for teachers).
 Simply enter the start and end of your semester and the days that you teach and the generator spits out a complete schedule of “teaching days.”
 It’s not smart enough to remove university breaks, but it’s a great start.